David-Way/david-way.github.io/content/blog/dark-mode-toggles/dark-mode-toggles.md

 </figure>

 {% insettext %}
-However it's important that the default value should be set to use the system preference and that the users shouldn't see a [Flash of inAccurate coloR Theme](https://css-tricks.com/flash-of-inaccurate-color-theme-fart/) which is very likely as the code to store and and respond to previous preference is going to be running after a page’s first render.
+ℹ️ However it's important that the default value should be set to use the system preference and that the users shouldn't see a [Flash of inAccurate coloR Theme](https://css-tricks.com/flash-of-inaccurate-color-theme-fart/) which is very likely as the code to store and and respond to previous preference is going to be running after a page’s first render.
 {% endinsettext %}

 These controls work system-wide/device-wide, often at the Operating System level (where the user can set it once) and at a per-application level where users can automatically adjust their preferred theme based on conditions like the time of day or ambient light conditions.